jamonholmgren/bluebun/docs/reference/spinner.md

 spinStop("⚠️", "Failed to do something!",
 ```

-_NOTE: Many CLIs use the venerable (and awesome) [Ora](https://github.com/sindresorhus/ora) module for spinners, but we wanted to keep Blowgun as lightweight as possible and have no dependencies.
+_NOTE: Many CLIs use the venerable (and awesome) [Ora](https://github.com/sindresorhus/ora) module for spinners, but we wanted to keep Bluebun as lightweight as possible and have no dependencies.
 So, if you want a fancier spinner or have more options, you can always add Ora and use it instead.
 But this one is pretty good for the vast majority of use cases._

 ## Testing